 - DO NOT assume someone else will report the leak.

-- From a safe distance, approximately 330’ away (about the length of a football field), call 911 or call National Fuel’s gas emergency number at 800.444.3130.
-Provide the exact location, including cross streets, and inform the dispatcher of any recent sewer construction or digging activities nearby.
+- From a safe distance, approximately 330’ away (about the length of a football field), call National Fuel’s gas emergency number at 800-444-3130 or call 9-1-1.
+Provide the exact location, including cross streets, and inform the National Fuel representative of any recent work performed on your appliances, or any recent sewer construction or digging activities nearby.

 - DO NOT go back inside your home or building until National Fuel personnel say it is safe to return.